tc39/proposal-temporal/docs/zoneddatetime.md

 ### zonedDateTime.**timeZoneId** : string

 The `timeZoneId` read-only property is the identifier of the persistent time zone of `zonedDateTime`.
-If `zonedDateTime` was created with a custom time zone object, this gives the `id` property of that object.

 By storing its time zone, `Temporal.ZonedDateTime` is able to use that time zone when deriving other values, e.g. to automatically perform DST adjustment when adding or subtracting time.